phu004/JavaRTS/README.md

 ---------------------------------------
 Update - 2018 Sep 05

-First up load.
+First time commmit.
 More to come.